This version is still in development and is not considered stable yet. For the latest stable version, please use Spring Boot 4.0.0!

 table-prefix: "CUSTOM_"

-You can take control over Spring Batch’s configuration using @EnableBatchProcessing.
-This will cause the auto-configuration to back off.
+To disable Spring Boot’s auto-configuration and take complete control of Spring Batch’s configuration, add @EnableBatchProcessing to one of your @Configuration classes or extend DefaultBatchConfiguration.
+This will cause the auto-configuration to back off, including initialization of Spring Batch’s database schema if you’re using the JDBC-based store.
 Spring Batch can then be configured using the @Enable*JobRepository annotation’s attributes rather than the previously described configuration properties.

 Running Spring Batch Jobs on Startup